 Genital herpes can be caused by either HSV-2 or HSV-1.
 In the past, most genital herpes cases were caused by HSV-2.
 In recent years, HSV-1 has become a significant cause in developed countries, including the United States.
 Oral sex with an infected partner can transmit HSV-1 to the genital area.

-Genital herpes is a sexually transmitted disease spread by skin-to-skin contact.
+Genital herpes is a sexually transmitted disease (STD) spread by skin-to-skin contact.
 The risk of infection is highest during outbreak periods when there are visible sores and lesions.
 However, genital herpes can also be transmitted when there are no visible symptoms.
 Most new cases of genital herpes infection do not cause symptoms, and many people infected with HSV-2 are unaware that they have genital herpes.

 To help prevent genital herpes transmission: